Novikov homology, jump loci and Massey products: Formal deformations of differential algebras and their spectral sequences

-Let us consider some examples, which will be important for the sequel. \begin{exam} Let $\KK^*=\AA^*$.
-The \ho~ $L_\a$ is the multiplication by $\a$ in the cohomology $H^*(\AA^*)$, and the differentials in the spectral sequence $\FFFF_r$ are the higher Massey products induced by the ring structure in $H^*(\AA^*)$. \end{exam} \begin{exam} Let $\AA^*$ be a DGA and $\eta\in \AA^1$ be a cocycle.
+Let us consider some examples, which will be important for the sequel. \begin{exam} Let $\NN^*=\AA^*$.
+The \ho~ $L_\a$ is the multiplication by $\a$ in the cohomology $H^*(\AA^*)$, and the differentials in the spectral sequence $\EEEE_r$ are the higher Massey products induced by the ring structure in $H^*(\AA^*)$. \end{exam} \begin{exam} Let $\AA^*$ be a DGA and $\eta\in \AA^1$ be a cocycle.
 Endow the algebra $\AA^*$ with the differential $d_\eta$ defined by the following formula:

-we obtain a DGM over $\AA$, which we will denote by $\wi \AA^*$.
-For an element $\a\in H^1(\AA^*)$ we obtain a spectral sequence $\FFFF_r^*$ with
+we obtain a DGM over $\AA$, which we will denote by $\wi \AA_\eta^*$.
+For an element $\a\in H^1(\AA^*)$ we obtain a spectral sequence $\EEEE_r^*$ with

-\end{exam} \begin{exam} Let $M$ be a connected $\smo$ manifold, and $E$ be an $n$-dimensional complex flat bundle over $M$.
-Denote by $\rho:\pi_1(M)\to \GL(n, \cc)$ the monodromy of $E$.
+\end{exam} \begin{exam} Let $M$ be a connected $\smo$ manifold, and $E$ be an $l$-dimensional complex flat bundle over $M$.
+Denote by $\rho:\pi_1(M)\to \GL(l, \cc)$ the monodromy of $E$.
 Let $A^*(M)$ be the algebra of complex differential forms on $M$.
 The space $A^*(M,E)$ of the differential forms with coefficients in $E$ is a DGM over $A^*(M)$; its cohomology is isomorphic to the cohomology $H^*(M,\rho)$ with local coefficients \wrt~ the representation $\rho$.
-We obtain a spectral sequence $\FFFF_r$ with
+For a de Rham cohomology class $\a\in H^1(M)$ we obtain therefore a spectral sequence $\EEEE_r$ with

 \end{exam}

 Now let us consider some cases when the spectral sequences constructed above, degenerate in its second term.
 Recall that a differential graded algebra $\AA^*$ is called {\it formal} if it has the same minimal model as its cohomology algebra.
 Here is a useful characterization of minimal formal algebras.